Operation Moolah: Origins

 Speculation exists about the origin of Operation Moolah.
-According to then-Captain Alan Abner, the idea of the operation originated from his office at the Army's Psychological Warfare Branch, in Washington DC.
+According to Captain Alan Abner, the idea of the operation originated from his office at the Army's Psychological Warfare Branch, in Washington DC.
 According to intelligence reports that they received, dissatisfaction within the Soviet Air Force, even to the extent of some desertions by disgruntled pilots, led to the promising belief of possible future defections by some pilots.
-The plan set forth an offer of $100,000 (worth nearly $941,000 in 2019) for a Soviet MiG-15 and political asylum for the pilot.
+The plan set forth an offer of $100,000 (equivalent to $1,093,781 in 2022) for a Soviet MiG-15 and political asylum for the pilot.
 The plan was marked Top Secret and requested the offer be passed by rumor through ranks of Communist forces to ensure that the offer would not be attributable to the US.
 The plan was delivered to The Pentagon on a Monday, and by that Saturday, details of the plan had been published in The Washington Post with the title, "Gen. Mark Clark Offers $100,000 Reward for Russian Jet."
 Abner was disappointed because the article did not mention that his organization had conceived the plan.

 A second version of this story originates from General Mark W. Clark.
 According to him, the origin of Operation Moolah was from a war correspondent closely associated with the general but was not identified in Clark's book, From the Danube to the Yalu.
 The war correspondent developed the idea of the metaphor "silver bullet" and its effect on the Chinese in early 1952.
 He then developed and wrote a fictitious interview between an "anonymous" and a nonexistent Air Force general suggesting the MiG reward.
 The Far East Air Force (FEAF) headquartered in Tokyo was given the fictitious interview and thought the idea was worth looking into and passed it onward to the Department of the Air Force in Washington, DC.
 The idea circulated the Pentagon and the Department of State until it was transmitted back to Clark from the Department of the Army through a message that he received in November 1952.

 According to Herbert Friedman, the unidentified war correspondent was Edward Hymoff, the Bureau Chief of the International News Service and former World War II OSS veteran, whom he interviewed.
 Another source attributes the idea to Major Donald Nichols, commanding officer of the 6004th Air Intelligence Service Squadron.